How can you find help and support for Birth Trauma/Perinatal PTSD?

 - What are the results that are being promised?

 - Is there promise of a cure or quick result?

 - Are they realistic?

 - Is there some improvement as the treatment progresses?

 Remember also that everyone is an individual, with unique experiences, personalities and needs.
 Not all treatments will work for everyone.
 This doesn’t mean that there is anything wrong with you as a person, only that that particular treatment wasn’t right.
 Finding what does work can take time.

 What about the people promising help or cures?

 Again it can be a minefield, and a local search of any area will turn up numerous counsellors, hypnotherapists, therapists and so on.
 It can be hard to know who to go to for treatments that will aid recovery.

-There are many organisations to check therapists such as British Association of Counselling and Psychotherapy (bacp).
+There are many organisations to check therapists such as British Association of Counselling and Psychotherapy (bacp), or Accredited counsellors, coaches, psychotherapists and hypnotherapists (ACCPH).
 All practitioners should be registered with some form of organisation that provides them with support, advice, supervision and accreditation.